VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart1Chapter01.md

 help us perform many works, the most important among which is to configure cross compilation option to help us porting our application into the target system.
-You can refer to [MiniGUI User Manual] to get knowledge about cross compilation of MiniGUI application.
+You can refer to [MiniGUI User Manual] to get knowledge about cross compilation of MiniGUI and MiniGUI application.

-Full demo program package of this guide is mg-samples-3.2.x.tar.gz, which includes all the demo programs of this guide and includes complete Autoconf/Automake for your reference.
+Full sample program package of this guide is `mg-samples`, which includes all the sample programs of this guide and includes complete Autoconf/Automake for your reference.

 ----